davidallsopp/DrawEd/README.md

 ----------------------------------------------------------------------------

-Notes:
+#Notes:

-1) Text in Draw can have a 'background' colour setting, which is used to determine what colours to use for antialiasing.
+1. Text in Draw can have a 'background' colour setting, which is used to determine what colours to use for antialiasing.
 If you alter the text colour or the colour of objects behind the text then the antialiasing may look odd on screen, as DrawEd doesn't alter the background setting to match.
 The file will print normally.

-2) This version of DrawEd does not operate on Text Areas, because the colours are stored in a different way to other objects.
+2. This version of DrawEd does not operate on Text Areas, because the colours are stored in a different way to other objects.

 ----------------------------------------------------------------------------

+#Changes

 Changes from version 2.41 (12/7/96!!) - Force first byte of colour to be zero rather than assuming it to be so.
 According to the drawfile spec I have, this byte should be zero, reserved for future expansion.
 However, someone has sent me